Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano

 Gebhard v Consiglio dell'Ordine degli Avvocati e Procuratori di Milano (1995) C-55/94 is an EU law case, concerning the freedom of establishment in the European Union.

 Facts

-A German lawyer, Mr. Reinhard Gebhard from Stuttgart, set up his chambers in Italy.
+A German lawyer, Reinhard Gebhard from Stuttgart, set up his chambers in Italy.
 He was a qualified lawyer in Germany.
 However, his previous experience in Germany was not recognized in Italy.
-Consequently, action was initiated against him for practicing law in Milan, Italy without due registration and authorization.
-Mr. Gebhard argued that this restriction violated the right to freedom of establishment granted under Article 49 of the Treaty on the Functioning of the EU (TFEU).
+Consequently, action was initiated against him for practicing law in Milan, Italy, without due registration and authorization.
+Gebhard argued that this restriction violated the right to freedom of establishment granted under Article 49 of the Treaty on the Functioning of the EU (TFEU).
 According to this right, an economic actor, person or undertaking is entitled to pursue economic activities in one or more EU member States without any impediments.

 Judgment

 The Court of Justice held that it should be evaluated whether the Italian rules erected an obstacle to freedom of establishment.

 19 in view of the wording of the preliminary questions, it should be remembered that the Court has consistently held that it does not have jurisdiction to rule on the compatibility of a national measure with Community law.
 However, the Court is competent to provide the national court with all criteria for the interpretation of Community law which may enable it to determine the issue of compatibility for the purposes of the decision in the case before it (see in particular Case C-63/94 Groupement National des Négociants en Pommes de Terre de Belgique (Belgapom) [1995] ECR I-0000, paragraph 7).

 20 The situation of a Community national who moves to another Member State of the Community in order there to pursue an economic activity is governed by the chapter of the Treaty on the free movement of workers, or the chapter on the right of establishment or the chapter on services, these being mutually exclusive.